-&lt;sup>165 Title II Order, 30 FCC Rcd at 5661-64, paras, 138-45 (listing seven "non-exhaustive" factors to guide the application of the Internet conduct standard, including end-user control; competitive effects; consumer protection; effect on innovation, investment, or broadband deployment; free expression, application/use-agnostic; and standard practices).
+&lt;sup>169 Id. at 5661-64, paras.
+138-45 (listing seven "non-exhaustive" factors to guide the application of the Internet conduct standard, including end-user control; competitive effects; consumer protection; effect on innovation, investment, or broadband deployment; free expression; application/use-agnostic; and standard practices).

-costs of the present Internet conduct standard and implementing factors?
+- 73. We propose eliminating this Internet conduct standard and the non-exhaustive list of factors intended to guide application of the rule, and we seek comment on this proposal.
+What are the costs of the present Internet conduct standard and implementing factors?
 Do the standard and its implementing factors provide carriers with adequate notice of what they are and are not allowed to do?
 Does the standard benefit consumers in any way and, if so, how?
 We believe that eliminating the Internet conduct standard will promote network investment and service-related innovation by eliminating the uncertainty caused by vague and undefined regulation.
-Do commenters agree?

-- Because the Internet conduct standard is premised on theoretical problems that will be adjudicated on an individual, case-by-case basis, Internet service providers must guess at what they are permitted and not permitted to do.
-167 The now-retracted so-called Zero Rating Report issued by the Wireless Telecommunications Bureau illustrates the dilemma providers experience under a Title II regulatory regime.
-168 After a thirteen-month investigation, the Report did not specifically call for an end to any provider's practices or identify any particular harm from offering consumers free data.
+Do commenters agree? - Because the Internet conduct standard is premised on theoretical problems that will be adjudicated on an individual, case-by-case basis, Internet service providers must guess at what they are permitted and not permitted to do.
+171 The now-retracted so-called Zero Rating Report issued by the Wireless Telecommunications Bureau illustrates the dilemma providers experience under a Title II regulatory regime.
+172 After a thirteen-month investigation, the Report did not specifically call for an end to any provider's practices or identify any particular harm from offering consumers free data.
 Instead, it stated that the free-data plans "may raise" economic and public policy issues that "may harm consumers and competition."
 It then reiterated that any determination about the harm from free data offerings would be made by the Commission on a "case-by-case" basis, using a "non-exhaustive list of factors."
-170 Instead of giving providers clear rules of the road to govern future conduct, this report put a provider on notice that an enforcement action could be just around the corner.
-The report, and the investigation that preceded it, left Internet service providers with two options: either wait for a regulatory enforcement action that could arrive at some unspecified future point or stop providing consumers with innovative offerings.
-We seek comment on whether this roaming mandate has impacted innovation, and what impact that has had on consumers.
+174 Instead of giving providers clear rules of the road to govern future conduct, this report put a provider on notice that an enforcement action could be just around the corner.
+The Report, and the investigation that preceded it, left Internet service providers with two options; either wait for a regulatory enforcement action that could arrive at some unspecified future point or stop providing consumers with innovative offerings.
+We seek comment on whether this roving mandate has impacted innovation, and what impact that has had on consumers.
 We seek comment on whether eliminating this vague standard will spur innovation and benefit consumers. - 75.
 We propose not to adopt any alternatives to the Internet conduct rule, and we seek comment on this proposal.
 Is there a need for any general non-discrimination standard in today's Internet marketplace?
 If so, what would that general non-discrimination standard be?
 The 2014 Notice proposed prohibiting "commercially unreasonable practices."
 Should we consider that alternative?
 Or should we consider another general rule and framework (such as Commission adjudication of non-discrimination complaints)?
 If we adopt our proposals to eliminate the Internet conduct standard and not to adopt any alternative general requirement, we seek comment on how we can encourage innovative business models that give consumers more choices and lower prices while also promoting consumer freedom on the Internet.